 Introduction to color theory and expressive use of color in

 photography.
-Offered fall and winter semesters.
+Offered fall semesters.
 Prerequisite: CPH 272.

 A study of topics not regularly covered in the curriculum.
 May be repeated for credit when topic varies.
 Prerequisite: Sophomore standing or permission of instructor.
 One to three credits.